-Drawing from her research with thousands of survey responses, multiple interviews with global executives and deep dive case study immersions – along with fascinating case studies from her consulting work with organisations over 30 years – these sessions reveal how leaders can foster sustainable development.
+Drawing from original research with thousands of survey responses, multiple interviews with heads of innovation and a deep dive immersion into one organization over two years – along with fascinating personal case studies from consulting work with organizations over 30 years – the session reveals how it’s possible to foster sustainable development in any context.

 This deep dive facilitated program will help senior leaders to become more ambidextrous, agile and aligned and manage the paradoxical tension in teams, so it can be used to pull a team forwards constructively, rather than ripping the team &/or organisation apart.

 - Apply the ‘Polar Positioning Tool’ (PoP) at the individual, team and organization level.

 - Find out how to manage the dynamic tension between the principles of exploration; for breakthrough new innovation ideas, and preservation; for incremental continuous improvement.

 - See how to lead teams to ensure they are propelled forward rather than ripped apart by the creative tension.